 So could you do this all yourself?
 Maybe.
 But a team of dedicated professionals could do it more effectively.
 Advertising pros have already spent years perfecting their craft and can apply what they know to create an effective strategy for your brand.

-In-House, Advertising Agency, or Freelancers - Who to Hire?
+In-House, Small Advertising Agencies or Freelancers: Who to Hire?

 You’ll have to decide between hiring in-house employees, an advertising agency, or freelancers.
 Every option has its pros and cons, so what’s best for your business?
 Here are some points to keep in mind.